Mineral Coating Systems

 Allow up to 7 days cure time before judging final color.
 Previous treatments, including water repellents and chemical

 cleaning agents, and substrate composition can effect mineral coating reaction rates and appearance.
 Mineral

 coatings are natural materials and some color variation or shading is normal.
 Colors may tend to lighten somewhat with aging.

 EverKote 300 is can be used in a one or two coat application.
 The first coat may be thinned with up to 10%

 demineralized water, followed by one or more undiluted EverKote 300 top coats.
 On porpous or rough substrates,

-than existing cement or silicate mineral coatings) and other materials which may hinder penetration and/or reaction
+existing cement or silicate mineral coatings) and other materials which may hinder penetration and/or reaction with the

 Protect glass and other surfaces which are not intended to be coated by covering completely with polyethylene,